Morocco · tool

 Tagine

-A slow-cooked stew, typically featuring lamb, chicken, or vegetables, simmered with spices, fruits, and nuts in a distinctive conical clay pot.
-The long cooking time melds flavors beautifully.
+A slow-cooked stew, typically featuring lamb, chicken, or vegetables, simmered with spices, fruits, and nuts in a conical earthenware pot.
+The tender meat and aromatic sauce are quintessential Moroccan comfort food.

 Couscous

-Fluffy steamed semolina grains served with a rich stew of meat (often lamb or chicken) and vegetables.
-It's traditionally a Friday dish, shared communally.
+Fluffy steamed semolina grains served with a rich broth and a variety of tender vegetables and meats (often lamb or chicken).
+It's traditionally eaten on Fridays, the Muslim holy day, as a communal meal.

 Harira

-A hearty and flavorful soup made with tomatoes, lentils, chickpeas, herbs, and often lamb or beef.
-It's a staple, especially during Ramadan to break the fast.
+A hearty and flavorful soup made with tomatoes, lentils, chickpeas, herbs, and often lamb.
+It's a staple during Ramadan to break the fast, but enjoyed year-round.

 Where locals eat — best neighborhoods